-It has two vee bearings on the bed which insure long maintenance of original alignments and equal wear on the front and rear bearings.
+It has three vee bearings on the bed.
+This design provides a very large bearing area for the carriage and insures long maintenance of original alignments and equal wear on all bearings.
 Due to the patented Drop Vee Bed, the carriage bridge can be made very deep which, coupled with its large area of contact on the wide angle bed vees, accounts, in a large measure, for its strength and rigidity.
-The dovetail has been materially increased in width, giving the compound rest a most substantial mounting which, coupled with its very wide bearing on the widened bridge, provides a rigidity of mounting rarely encountered in other makes.
+The dovetail has been materially increased in width, giving the compound rest a most substantial mounting which, coupled with its very wide bearing on the widened bridge, provides a substantiability of mounting rarely encountered in other makes.
 Both the carriage vees and the cross slide are adequately lubricated by means of approved "one-shot" oiling systems which function instantaneously and, at the same time, prevent the oil drip and waste encountered in many automatic systems.